cicdtm/time-tracker/README.md

 ## Purpose

 This purpose of this project is to show how to use Maven and Jenkins together.

-See if causes Jenkins to build
+See if causes Jenkins to build.